 Vietnam and Cambodia are countries in flux, but bicycles and mopeds still outnumber cars by 100 to 1, so now is the time to visit these most fascinating and colourful destinations, whilst so much of their unique character and traditions are still in evidence!

-You should arrive at Dublin airport, where you will be met by a member of the Riviera Travel team before you change at Heathrow for your overnight flight to Hanoi on Vietnam Airlines
+Fly to Heathrow airport, where you will be met by a member of the Riviera Travel team before your overnight direct flight to Hanoi.

 After our morning arrival, we transfer to the five–star Melia Hotel, for three nights on bed and breakfast.
 This is a fabulous hotel with three restaurants, lovely pool, fitness centre and all the facilities you would expect from a major international property.
 We have a wonderful introduction to Hanoi on our trip into the city’s old town by cycle rickshaws with time for some lunch before returning to our hotel.
 Later on we will take a short trip to a wonderful local restaurant where we will enjoy a welcome dinner.